WallarooLabs/plateau/MIGRATION.md

   - Create writers with `try_new_with_options` rather than `new`
   - Options are configured with `IpcWriteOptions` instead of `WriteOptions`

+### Server Test Considerations

+Due to the refactoring that pulled data processing functionality into the `plateau-data` crate, special attention should be paid to the following test aspects during the migration:

+- **Data Processing Integration**: Ensure that all server tests that directly or indirectly use data processing functionality continue to work correctly with the new crate structure.
+This includes tests for:
+  - Schema handling and metadata preservation
+  - Record appending and retrieval
+  - Partition and topic iteration
+  - Data serialization and deserialization
+  - Chunk processing and segment management

+- **Catalog Functionality**: Verify that all catalog-related tests continue to pass, especially those that:
+  - Test topic creation and management
+  - Validate checkpointing and retention policies
+  - Check data migration between versions
+  - Verify concurrent access patterns

+- **HTTP API Tests**: All HTTP API tests in the server crate depend on proper data processing.
+Make sure:
+  - Topic and partition endpoints continue to work correctly
+  - Data focus and filtering features function as expected
+  - Request/response size limits are properly enforced
+  - Status reporting (RecordLimited, ByteLimited, etc.) remains accurate

+- **Integration Tests**: End-to-end tests that span multiple components should be validated:
+  - Test data flow from client through server to storage and back
+  - Verify performance characteristics remain acceptable
+  - Ensure error handling is consistent across the refactored boundaries

 ### Testing Considerations

 - Ensure compatibility with existing data formats